The best external SSDs in 2026 — tested by experts

 But with a cost of $0.23 per gigabyte, this is one of the most expensive drives we’ve seen (though you may be able to find it online for cheaper).
 If you care more about the Samsung name, the drive’s design, and the speed than you do about value, the T7 delivers more than enough to appreciate and justify itself.

-How to choose the best external hard drive for you
+How to choose the best external SSD for you

 For capacity, traditional hard drives (HDDs) offer a lot more options, but SSDs are generally able to house the same amount of storage in a smaller amount of space and are a lot more reliable.

-For that drop in reliability though, the price reflects that, as it’s possible to find huge hard drives (think 4TB) for $100 or less.
-SSDs are nowhere near that inexpensive, but smaller drives (1-2TB) can be found from just over $100 to $200 or more.
+For that drop in reliability, though, the price reflects that, as it’s possible to find huge hard drives (think 4TB) for $100 or less.
+SSDs are nowhere near that inexpensive, but smaller drives (1-2TB) can be found for just over $100 to $200 or more.

 If a drive’s looks matter to you, you’ll definitely have choices.
 Manufacturers these days frequently market portable drives as fashion accessories, selling them in various sizes, shapes, and colors.